patrick-oreilly/max/README.md

 # Max

-AI terminal teammate - Local, fast and private.

-## What is Max?

-Max is a friendly terminal assistant built with Google ADK .
+Max is a friendly terminal assistant built with Google ADK.  - Local, fast and private.

 ## Architecture
 - Max (Orchestrator agent)